10 Interesting Facts about Rational Numbers

 We will learn now about the comparison between rational numbers.
 We know how to compare two integers and also two fractions.
 We know that every positive integer is greater than zero and every negative integer is less than zero.

 Also, every positive integer is greater than every negative integer.
-Similar to the comparison of integers, we have the following facts about how to compare rational numbers, and before you make any comparison between two rational numbers you must remember these facts.
+Similar to the comparison of integers, we have the following facts about how to compare ratio numbers, and before you make any comparison between two ratio numbers you must remember these facts.

 • Every negative rational number is less than 0